mayrmt/tutorial_block_preconditioning_in_4C/solid_mechanics/part_I.md

 ><details>
 ><summary>Remark: choice of input parameters</summary>
 >
 >Since this tutorial focuses on preconditioning of the linear solver, we are not really interested in solving an actual solid mechanics problem, but only want to solve a single linear system arising from solid mechanics.
-To do this in `4C`, the time integration just performs one step (cf. `NUMSTEP: 1`), the nonlinear solver is limited to one iteration by setting `MAXITER: 1` and is allowd to not converge by setting `DIVERCONT: "continue"`.
+To do this in `4C`, the time integration just performs one step (cf. `NUMSTEP: 1`), the nonlinear solver is limited to one iteration by setting `MAXITER: 1`.
+Nonlinear solver tolerances are chosen very loosely, such that the nonlinear solver assumes convergence after one step.
 >
 >These are artifical settings for the purpose of this tutorial.
 They do not serve as a recommendation for any meaningful simulation in `4C`.
 ></details>